 Week 7.
 Choice Experiments II

-This session will focus on the analysis of choice experiment data in preparation for the essay.
+This week will focus on the CE essay and the analysis of a new CE dataset that will be the basis for the essay.

 Week 8.
 Benefits Transfer